Swirrl/grafter-docs/_getting-started/030-understanding-pipes.md

 ---
 layout: page
 title: 3.
-Understanding Pipelines
+Understanding Pipes
 ---

-# Understanding Pipelines
+# Understanding Pipes

 *This is the third part of the Grafter Getting Started Guide.*